 Teaching and supervision

-I teach philosophy of science courses for science students from biology and the chemical sciences.
+I teach philosophy of science courses for science students from biology, the chemical sciences, and sports science.
 I supervise projects on philosophy of biology and medicine and co-supervise projects on science communication.

 Inspiration for projects at IND can be found here: